A Special Thanks to All of our Hosts!

 WTJU is supported by 5 staff members and over 200 volunteers; many of those volunteers host weekly shows on the station.
 Below is a list of all active or recently-active show hosts.

-Annette has been airing Bluegrass and Old Time radio shows in Central Virginia for over 25 years, and is a founding member of the Piedmont Virginia Fiddle & Banjo Association.
-She is pleased and proud to be co-hosting Back Up and Push with Cousin Sandy Goodson at WTJU.
+Annette has been airing Bluegrass and Old Time radio shows in Central Virginia for over 30 years, and is a founding member of the Piedmont Virginia Fiddle & Banjo Association.
+She is pleased to be co-hosting Back Up and Push with Ryan Marley Grant at WTJU.

 Eileen has been a lifelong music enthusiast due to the influence of her guitarist father, who filled her childhood home with an endless variety of music from Bach to Bonnie Raitt.
 She can usually be found humming some sassy song, or having a dance party in her car while she waits for the light to turn green.